Independence County, Arkansas Records

 The Independence County Courthouse is located in Batesville, Arkansas.
 The following records are complete from the dates named: records of common pleas court, first held by two justices of the peace begin Nov.
 19, 1821; records of deeds and mortgages begin with Dec.
 14, 1820; all court records and records of the recorder's office are complete from these dates.
 No records are missing.
 The state of preservation is good; a number of the records have been rebound, but the writing is legible.
 They are kept in fire-proof vaults.
 Learn More About State of Arkansas Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Independence county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Independence County Clerk of Circuit Court has Court Records from 1821, Land Records from 1820 and Divorce Records are maintained among the equity records (Divorces issued prior to 1950 are located here.
 Divorces issued after 1950 can be found at the Arkansas Department of Public Health.
 The County Clerk of Circuit Court is the clerk of the circuit, chancery court, and juvenile court and usually acts as the ex-officio recorder of the county.
 The duties of the clerk are to maintain a record of all proceedings of the circuit, chancery and juvenile courts and to prepare the dockets for courts.
 They are also the ex-officio county recorder; and is responsible for recording deeds, mortgages, liens, and surety bonds, and many other orders and instruments which involve property within the county.